Image by sasun bughdaryan from iStock

 Risks and ambiguity

 Decisions become simpler when there is no risk or ambiguity involved.
 Risk and ambiguity, though different, both complicate decision-making.
 Ambiguity arises when the probabilities of outcomes are unknown, making choices uncertain.
-Risk, on the other hand, involves taking a known gamble, where you understand the potential consequences and likelihoods.
+On the other hand, risk involves taking a known gamble, where you understand the potential consequences and likelihoods.

 Timing